awsdocs/aws-cdk-guide/v2/migrate.md

 **Migrating stateful resources**
 When migrating stateful resources, such as databases and Amazon Simple Storage Service \(Amazon S3\) buckets, you’d most often want to migrate the existing resource instead of creating a new resource\.
 To migrate and preserve stateful resources, do the following:
 + Verify that your stateful resource supports import\.
-For more information, see [Resources that support import and drift operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html) in the *AWS CloudFormation User Guide*\.
+For more information, see [Resource type support](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html) in the *AWS CloudFormation User Guide*\.
 + After migration, verify that the migrated resource’s logical ID in the new CDK app matches the logical ID of the deployed resource\.
 + If migrating from an AWS CloudFormation stack, verify that the stack name in the new CDK app matches the AWS CloudFormation stack\.
 + Deploy the CDK app using the same AWS account and AWS Region of the migrated resource\.